JEJodesty/edX_student_analysis/README.md

 study habits, curiculum delivery methods

 #####Current Solutions/Products:
 ######1.
-Trained and tested predictive models that can efficiently predict student performance outcomes in MOOCs offered by edX using various classification techniques.
+Trained, tested, and evaluated predictive models that can efficiently predict student performance outcomes in MOOCs offered by edX.
+* Created models using Random Forest Classifier that correctly classifies the outcomes of 95.55% of students in a course and 92.86% of students in a school.
 ######2.
 Determined significant browser event phenomena and curiculum delivery methods affecting their outcomes, as well as demographics correlated to it.
 ######3.
 Recorded unique characteristics of schools and courses hosted by edX.

-#####Methodology Overview:
-To accomplish my objectives, I cleansed, transformed, explored, modeled, visualized, and interpreted student log data from HarvardX and MITx MOOCs on edX.
-I analyzed this data using Python, Pandas, NumPy, and SciKit-Learn in Jupyter’s IPython Notebook.

 #####Considerations:
 *	Curiculum delivery methods differ between MOOCs, schools, and MOOC platforms.
 This in-turn affets student peroformance and browser event trends.